The Delegation Problem

 The Attack Surface Keeps Expanding

-Omnicom's new agentic influencer tool (launched May 2026) is meant to solve a real problem: brand safety reviews take time.
+Agentic influencer and ad-operations tools are meant to solve a real problem: brand safety reviews take time.
 An influencer creates content.
 Legal and compliance review it.
 Brand makes edits.
 Content goes live.
 This cycle takes days or weeks.

 *The gap between what humans can audit and what agents can execute grows wider every month.*